AVON RIVER HERITAGE CENTRE

 The Vera Mae & the LaHave Islands Marine Museum

-A recent visit to the LaHave Islands Marine Museum led to the discovery of an Avondale connection and inspired us to engage our community to start dreaming up their own ideas for a project that compliments our facility and the work we do here.
+A visit to the LaHave Islands Marine Museum led to the discovery of an Avondale connection and inspired us to engage our community to start dreaming up their own ideas for a project that compliments our facility and the work we do here.

 Here is a recap of this visit on July 17th of 2023, submitted by our Facility Manager and Artist in Residence, Tacha Reed.